 About the Butterflyway Project

-A butterflyway is a neighbourhood-scale corridor of habitat for butterflies, bees and beneficial bugs.
+A butterflyway is a neighbourhood-scale corridor of habitat for butterflies, bees and beneficial insects.

-The David Suzuki Foundation’s Butterflyway Project is a citizen-led movement that is bringing nature home to neighbourhoods throughout Canada, one butterfly-friendly planting at a time.
+The Butterflyway Project is a citizen-led movement that is bringing nature home to neighbourhoods throughout Canada, one butterfly-friendly planting at a time.

-The project began in spring 2017 in the cities of Markham, Montreal, Richmond, Toronto (in the Beaches and Cedarvale neighbourhoods) and Victoria.
-In each community we recruited a team of volunteers, called Butterflyway Rangers.
-These local Rangers were trained by the David Suzuki Foundation and were sent back to their neighbourhoods with a mission to plant networks of native wildflowers in yards, schoolyards, streets and parks.
+The project began in 2017 in the cities of Markham, Montreal, Richmond, Toronto and Victoria.
+In each community, we recruited a team of volunteers, called Butterflyway Rangers.
+The David Suzuki Foundation trained local Rangers, who then returned to their neighbourhoods with a mission to plant networks of native wildflowers in yards, schoolyards, streets and parks.

 The Butterflyway Project is based on the David Suzuki Foundation’s Homegrown National Park Project, which began in 2013.
 The award-winning, citizen-led project created butterfly-friendly corridors in three Toronto neighbourhoods, establishing dozens of pollinator patches in parks, front yard rain gardens and schoolyard canoe planters.

-In Montreal, the Butterflyway Project continues through the L’Effet Papillon program, which will begin recruiting 40 new Patrouille Papillon in February 2018.Visit L’Effet Papillon
+In Montreal, the Butterflyway Project will continue through the L’Effet Papillon program, which is recruiting 40 new Patrouille Papillon in 2018.Visit L’Effet Papillon

 Toronto Beaches Butterflyway